8 Tips for Selling a Rental Property: Navigating Taxes and Tenants

 During the pandemic housing boom, McCorkel made the decision to sell two of his rentals to capitalize on the high market prices just as the property taxes were starting to spike.
 “My expenses were going up faster than rent was going up, so I decided to seize the opportunity to cash out and move my equity into better-performing investments,” he says.

-Investors are increasingly opting to buy properties with cash; in Q1 2024, 69% of real estate investors paid for their purchases in full with cash. “[Cash offers] give buyers an edge, even if they eventually intend to take out a mortgage against the property in the future,” says Eric Hughes, founder and CEO of Rental Income Advisors in New York.
+To acquire properties, some investors opt for cash. “[Cash offers] give buyers an edge, even if they eventually intend to take out a mortgage against the property in the future,” says Eric Hughes, founder and CEO of Rental Income Advisors in New York.

-But let’s not sugarcoat it: Tricky tax rules, existing lease terms, and wear-and-tear from tenants can make selling a rental property a major headache under any market conditions.
+Regardless of the state of the rental market though, one thing remains: under any market conditions, selling a rental property can be a major headache, especially as you navigate tricky tax rules, existing lease terms, and property wear-and-tear.
 However, when the time is right, you need to act — and with the right approach and preparations, you can make a graceful exit without too much disruption.

 With tenant communications and handling repairs weighing on your to-do list, here’s what experienced rental property owners, landlords, and real estate agents say it will take to pull off a smooth rental property sale.